umangborad123/Website/README.md

 This is an awesome website.

-Update made on master on GitHub before rebase
+Updates made on master on GitHub before rebase

+## Repository Purpose

+This will be a change that conflicts with whatever is on the remote side.
+This was edited locally.